Scooter the Box Turtle

 Ideally the basking area should be between 80 – 90°F with a water temperature of about 70-75°F. The reason for the basking area being hotter than the water is to encourage the turtles to bask.
 If the basking temperature is the same as the water temperature they have no reason to leave the water.
 A healthy turtle will bask for several hours daily.

 It’s a good idea to keep a water thermometer in the tank to monitor the temperature.
-If the temperature falls below 70-75°F then a heater will need to be added.
+If the temperature falls below 65-70°F then a heater should to be added.
 Using a protective sleeve is recommended to prevent the turtles from breaking the glass, or there are heaters that are made of some type of metal that won’t break.

-Keep in mind that as your turtle grows so with the size of your aquarium.
+Keep in mind that as your turtle grows so will the size of your aquarium.
 One four-inch turtle may be maintained in a 20Long tank, but if you add another turtle you need to go to a 40 or larger aquarium.
 A full-grown female slider can reach 12” or more, so it will need an aquarium size of about 70-100 gallons to be maintained properly.
 Optimally sliders are best kept in outdoor ponds, but since many are not able to have an outdoor pond then following the above will keep your turtles happy and healthy.
+I always feel it’s best to go right for the large tank from the start to avoid the expense of buying multiple tanks over the years.
+Check places like Ebay and Craigslist for used set ups too.
+You can get some good used equipment sometimes for free or quite inexpensive.

 RES should be fed a variety of foods.
-Reptomin floating food sticks and Mazuri turtle diet are both good staple foods, but they should also be fed a variety of greens such as romaine, chicory, mustard greens, dandelion and will also consume duckweed, water lettuce, water hyacinth and anacharis plants.
-In addition to greens, a few times a week feed them cooked chicken, raw or cooked shrimp, sardines (unsalted in water if buying a can), assorted fish or snails.
+Reptomin floating food sticks, Turtle Brittle, Aqua Max are all good pellet food, but they should also be fed a variety of greens such as romaine, chicory, mustard greens, dandelion and will also consume duckweed, water lettuce, water hyacinth and anacharis plants.
+In addition to greens, a few times a week feed them cooked chicken, raw or cooked shrimp, smelts, sardines (unsalted in water if buying a can), assorted fish or snails.
 They will also consume crickets, mealworms or superworms so gut loading these insects with a good calcium supplement meal is a good way to get extra calcium into your turtle.
 Another good way is to add a cuttlebone, the kind used for birds, to the tank.
 They will nibble at that.
-Some people prefer to remove the harder side of the cuttlebone before placing it in the tank.
-This is not easy, but is a little easier to remove if allowed to soak in water overnight.
+A great place to buy Turtle Brittle and Aqua Max as well as the UV/heat lamps is www.carolinapetsupply.com

 Feed your turtle as much food as it will consume in about 10-15 minutes, no more than that.
 RES are notorious beggars and will beg for food every time you walk past them.
 Don’t give in; it’s not good for them.
 Just feed them once a day and let them grow at a slow steady pace.